Cooper Kupp Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Matchup vs. Baltimore

-- Kupp had 35 receiving yards in one career matchup against the Ravens, 77.5 fewer than his receiving yards prop bet over/under for Sunday's game (112.5).
+- Against the Ravens, Kupp put up 35 receiving yards in only career matchup, 77.5 fewer than his over/under for Sunday's game.

-- Kupp did not have a touchdown catch in that matchup against the Ravens.
+- Kupp did not have a touchdown catch in that game against the Ravens.

-- This week Kupp will face the NFL's worst pass defense (295.5 yards allowed per game).
+- The Ravens have the NFL's worst pass defense this season, surrendering 295.5 yards per game through the air.

-- At 1.9 passing TDs allowed per game, the Ravens defense is ranked 28th in the league.
+- With 28 passing TDs conceded this year, the Ravens defense is ranked 28th in the league.

 Recent Performances